ZhijunWang1991/ZhijunWang1991/README.md

 ## 😄 Me:

 - 🔭 I’m currently working on Food Authenticity and Nutrition.
-- 🌱 I’m currently learning Data Science for its application in Food Science.
+- 🌱 I’m currently using Data Science in Food Science.

 ## 🛠️ Coding Activity